qcjames53/AJM-RouteSummaries/README.md

 # AJM-RouteSummaries

 A Python software solution for summarizing ridership statistics from bus routes.
 The program uses two Microsoft Excel workbooks as input and ouputs five summaries to an Excel workbook, each summary focusing on various statistics.
+This is a proprietary project, written for AJM & Associates LLC.

 ## Using The Program
 This section of documentation is incomplete and will be updated as the program is developed.